Rhizome-Conifer/conifer/README.md

 ### 2. Offline Capture and Browsing

-We also provide a OSX/Windows/Linux Electron application, [Webrecorder Player](https://github.com/webrecorder/webrecorderplayer-electron) that can browse WARC created by Webrecorder (and other web archiving tools) locally on the desktop.
+We also provide two OSX/Windows/Linux Electron applications:

+* [Webrecorder Player](https://github.com/webrecorder/webrecorder-player) browse WARCs created by Webrecorder (and other web archiving tools) locally on the desktop.
+* [Webrecorder Desktop](https://github.com/webrecorder/webrecorder-desktop) a desktop version of the hosted Webrecorder service providing both capture and replay features.

 ### 3. Preconfigured Deployment